ZhaojiaLii/Android-calculator/README.md

-# Assignment 2: Simple Calculator
+# Simple Calculator

-The first assignment was all about getting to know better basic widgets.
-Now this assignment will ask you to manipulate a bit more Buttons and TextViews.

 ## Description of the App

-In this assignment, you will mainly manipulate Buttons to create a simple calculator.
 This calculator will display the following widgets:
 - A TextView that displays the number being typed,
 - 10 Buttons that represent digits from 0 to 9,
 - A Button that represents the floating point,